valchetski/valchetski/README.md

 # Hi there 👋
-My name is Aliaksandr Valchetski and I'm a .NET Developer with 8+ years of experience.
+My name is Aliaksandr Valchetski, and I'm a .NET Developer with 8+ years of experience.
 Check out my [CV](./cv/aliaksandr-valchetski-cv.pdf) for more details.

 # Contributions